 Using the ACLS Tachycardia Algorithm for Managing Unstable Tachycardia

-Two keys to managing patients with unstable tachycardia are, first, quickly recognizing that the patient has significant symptoms and is unstable, and second, quickly recognizing that the patient's signs and symptoms are caused by the tachycardia.
+There are two keys to managing patients with unstable tachycardia are.
+The first is quickly recognizing that the patient has significant symptoms and is unstable.
+The second is quickly recognizing that the patient's signs and symptoms are caused by the tachycardia.
 You need to decide if the tachycardia is producing the hemodynamic instability and serious signs and symptoms or if the signs and symptoms are producing the tachycardia—for example, the pain and distress of an acute MI could be causing the tachycardia.
 Making this decision can be difficult.
-Generally, a heart rate between 100 bpm and approximately 130 bpm is usually caused by an underlying process that is represented as sinus tachycardia (see Stable Tachycardia module for more information on sinus tachycardia).
+Generally, a heart rate between 100 bpm and approximately 150 bpm is usually caused by an underlying process that is represented as sinus tachycardia (see Stable Tachycardia module for more information on sinus tachycardia).
 Heart rates > 150 bpm may be symptomatic.
 The higher the rate, the more likely the symptoms are a result of the tachycardia.
 Underlying heart disease or other problems can cause symptoms at lower heart rates.
 Keep in mind the following considerations:

-The ACLS Tachycardia Algorithm is organized around the following four questions:
+The ACLS Tachycardia Algorithm is organized around the following questions:

 Assess the patient using the primary and secondary surveys:

 - Check airway, breathing, and circulation.

 - Give oxygen if the oxygen saturation is less than 94% or the patient is short of breath.